Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Scattering signatures of vortex strings

 The unique properties of the XFEL enable us to measure the subtle intensity changes around the CDW peaks with high sensitivity and wavevector resolution and search for these power-law signatures of the TDs [Eq.(2)].
-The black to yellow dotted lines in Fig. 3A show the scattering intensity for $k>0.02$\AA$^{-1}$ at different times in a log-log plot and the blue line is a $k^{-5}$ power-law.
-Clearly, at large $k$, the traces for different times, as represented by the solid lines with markers, exhibit a similar $k^{-5}$ behavior.
-To extract the scaling we take the 174 data points with markers in Fig. 3A and fit them to $Ct^{\alpha}k^{\eta}$ extracting $\alpha=-0.96$ and $\eta=-4.96$.
-The red and blue symbols in the log-log plot in Fig. 3B show the same data points collapsed in $t$ ($I(k,t)t^{-\alpha}$, red symbols) and $k$ ($I(k,t)k^{-\eta}$, blue symbols), using the extracted exponents $\alpha$ and $\eta$ respectively.
+The black to yellow dotted lines in Fig. 3(a) show the scattering intensity for $k>0.02$\AA$^{-1}$ at different times in a log-log plot and the blue line is a $k^{-5}$ power-law.
+Clearly, at large $k$, the traces for different times, as represented by the solid lines with markers, exhibit a similar $k^{-5}$ behaviour.
+To extract the scaling we take the 174 data points with markers in Fig. 3(a) and fit them to $Ct^{\alpha}k^{\eta}$ extracting $\alpha=-0.96$ and $\eta=-4.96$.
+The red and blue symbols in the log-log plot in Fig. 3(b) show $I(k,t)t^{-\alpha}$ and $I(k,t)k^{-\eta}$, which are the data points collapsed in $t$ and $k$ respectively, using the extracted exponents $\alpha$ and $\eta$.
 This remarkable data collapse indicates that the asymptotic scattering is governed by Eq.
 (2) with $n+d=-\eta=4.96$.
-The fact that $n+d\approx5$, provides decisive evidence that vortex strings dominate the scattering in the high $k$ tail following the ultrafast quench.
+In supplemental material Fig. S2 we show the data collapse in $t$ for fluences of 4 mJ/cm$^2$, 6 mJ/cm$^2$, and 9 mJ/cm$^2$, resulting in similar values for $\eta$.
+The fact that $n+d\approx5$ independent of the pump fluence, provides decisive evidence that vortex strings dominate the scattering in the high $k$ tail following the ultrafast quench.
+The analysis presented here has been carried out along the out-of-plane direction, however, the exponent $\eta$ and the coarsening dynamics are independent of the anisotropy in this system (see supplemental material).